christiecamp/starry-cellar/README.md

 The application is invoked using the following commands:

-*Clone the repository in your local development enviorment.*
+*Clone the repository in your local development enviornment.*

 ```
 git clone https://github.com/christiecamp/starry-cellar.git